manumorante/sass.at-break/README.md

-# At Break (Breakpoint SASS Mixin)
+# At Break

-At Break is a nice, natural language way to use breakpoints!
+**A Break** is a breakpoint SASS mixin nice, natural language, compatible with [Bootstrap](http://getbootstrap.com/) to include in your project!

 ## Requirements